karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

 ##### Exhaustive hyper-parameter tuning

-For the [Exhaustive grid search](https://scikit-learn.org/stable/modules/grid_search.html#exhaustive-grid-search) a list (grid) of search alternatives for each hyper-parameters to tune must be given and is then looped over.
+For the [Exhaustive grid search](https://scikit-learn.org/stable/modules/grid_search.html#exhaustive-grid-search) a list (grid) of search alternatives for each hyper-parameter to tune must be given and is then looped over.
 The search space thus grows exponentially fast when new hyper-parameters are added or the search space for a single parameter expanded.
 It can rather quickly become untenably large and take hours, even days, to loop over.
 But it is exhaustive and leaves no stone unturned.

-To apply an exhaustive hyper-parameter tuning as part of process-flow, edit the json command file:
+To apply an exhaustive hyper-parameter tuning as part of the process-flow, edit the json command file:

 ```
 "hyperParameterTuning": {